 - Cut a section of metal rod to approximately 16 inches long.
-The exact length is not important but the rod should be thick and strong enough to hold its shape, yet pliable enough to bend by hand and with pliers into the desired shape.
+The exact length is not important, but the rod should be thick and strong enough to hold its shape, yet pliable enough to bend by hand with pliers into the desired shape.

 - Cut a short 4" perch from a dowel or small tree branch.
 Drill a hole through the center, slightly smaller than the diameter of the metal rod used to make the oriole feeder.
 Carefully thread the dowel onto the feeder to create the feeding perch.

 - Test the balance of the oriole feeder.
 Spear a piece of apple or orange slice on the end, and temporarily hang the feeder on a hook.
 If needed, slide the perch or bend the end of the feeder to improve its balance so that the feeder looks right while hanging from the hook or branch.
 When satisfied, use a small dab of epoxy to secure the perch to the feeder.
 Your new oriole feeder is ready for the garden.

 - There are nine species of orioles in North America.
 The Baltimore Oriole is the most commonly seen species in the East, and the Bullocks Oriole is the common oriole in the West.

 - Orioles are one of the most brightly colored songbirds in North America, sporting feathers of orange, yellow, and black.
 They are also among the most recognizable birds.

 - Orioles favor fruit and nectar, and they also eat a wide variety of insects.
 They are fond of grape jelly and will visit a small tray of mealworms (purchased from wild bird specialty stores and pet stores).
 Slices of oranges, grapes, and berries, along with small cups for grape jelly and a few meal mealworms, will attract orioles looking for a meal.